SER594-S19/project-05/faceEmotions/README.md

 --------------------------------------------------------------------------------
 STEPS TO RUN:
 1. Clone Entire Project
+2. Please download CNN.zip file from this link:  https://drive.google.com/open?id=16ZEhKPQ4KGGmxY_iwQLoIo5U3f_2-tcz
+It contains all dependencies for python and the python interpreter.
+3. When you download the zip, you will get a folder named CNN.
+Kindly copy paste all the items in that folder to the CNN folder in the project (which is left empty).
+We did this so that you don't have to deal with Python imports.
+This is however a crucial part.
+So please let us know if any problems occur.
-2. in terminal type "mvn clean install"
+4. in terminal type "mvn clean install"
-3. Now run GUI in /Core/GUI, click RUN.
+5. Now run GUI in /Core/GUI, click RUN.
 For good images, increase values of thinking, concentration and agree( above 75%) and let values of disagree, unsure and frustate be below 10%.
-4. Now run ClientDemo in /Client/ClientDemo, in the face tab select port number which server is runnng on.
+6. Now run ClientDemo in /Client/ClientDemo, in the face tab select port number which server is runnng on.
 Click Connect.
-5. After few minutes, stop RUN ON SERVER FIRST and then click Disconnect on Client, your png images should be created.
+7. After few minutes, stop RUN ON SERVER FIRST and then click Disconnect on Client, your png images should be created.
-6. Now click on Predict, it will predict the images created when you ran the Server.
+8. Now click on Predict, it will predict the images created when you ran the Server.

 _____________________________________________________________________________________________________